-Tells you what sheltered council housing is, how to apply and how to take part in our sheltered housing review consultation.
+Tells you what sheltered council housing is and how to apply.

 Sheltered council housing allows tenants to live independently, whilst having the added security of knowing that someone is available to help in an emergency 24 hours a day.
 There are sheltered schemes throughout the East Riding offering differing services and with different facilities.
 Some schemes have resident wardens who are available on site during the working day.
 Help is available 24 hours a day, 7 days a week, 365 days a year by using the two-way internal intercom system in all sheltered properties.
 Residents of sheltered schemes may still need the help and support of friends and relatives, each warden has responsibility for a number of residents and cannot replace this vital support.

 The cost of the warden service for sheltered council housing is included in the rent for the property and is eligible for housing benefit.

 Tenants of council bungalows and flats where there is no resident warden can also have access to our 24-hour monitoring centre through East Riding lifeline.
 The service provides a home safety and personal security system via the telephone line, that enables tenants to live independently in their own home.
 Three levels of service are available, and a charge is payable dependent on the level of service chosen.
 More information is available on our Lifeline web pages.